deskoh/eslint-ts-js/README.md

 # ESLint Configurations for TypeScript / JavaScript Projects

-Specified ESLint configurations for mixed-type project with both TypeScript and JavaScript files.
+ESLint configurations for mixed-type project with both TypeScript and JavaScript files.

 There are 2 parsers that can be used, [`babel-eslint`](https://github.com/babel/babel-eslint) and [`@typescript-eslint/parser`](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser).
 See [here](https://github.com/typescript-eslint/typescript-eslint#what-about-babel-and-babel-eslint) for the differences between them.